 Where to stay in Seoul for sightseeing

 As you’d expect from a megapolis, figuring out where to stay in Seoul can be a wee challenge.
-The city is spread out over many distinct neighbourhoods.
+The city is spread out over many distinct neighborhoods.
 Each offers a different feel that’ll alter your experience of the city.
-Most travellers will want to stick to central areas like Insadong, Myongdong, or Gangnam.
+Most travelers will want to stick to central areas like Insadong, Myongdong, or Gangnam.

-- Sunbee Hotel Insadong Seoul: A modern 3-star hotel featuring spacious rooms and an excellent location in Insadong.
-It’s within walking distance to many top attractions & things to see in Seoul.
+• Sunbee Hotel Insadong Seoul: A modern 3-star hotel featuring spacious rooms and an excellent location in Insadong.
+It’s within walking distance of many top attractions & cool things to see.

-- Aloft Seoul Myeongdong: A super-stylish 4-star hotel that’s one of the top luxury picks in Seoul.
-It’s located in lively Myeongdong with a ton of shopping, eating, and sightseeing options within short walking distance.
+• Aloft Seoul Myeongdong: A super-stylish 4-star hotel that’s one of the city’s top luxury picks.
+It’s located in lively Myeongdong, with a ton of shopping, eating, and sightseeing options within short walking distance.